Pacifism in Germany

+Pacifism in Germany has been subject to significant fluctuations in influence and popular support since the country's unification.
+Initially a small movement in Imperial Germany, the German Peace Society, founded in 1892, struggled against a prevailing culture of militarism and expansion.
+Pacifism remained limited during World War I due to strong pro-war sentiment and government censorship, though women's groups notably opposed the conflict.
+The movement was virtually non-existent and suppressed under the Nazi regime, led by Adolf Hitler, which championed a pro-war ideology.

-The existence of pacifism in Germany has changed over time, with the consistent feature of having diverse groups with a shared belief in an opposition to participating in war.
-These movements both individually and collectively, have historically been small in their numbers and have not been well organised.
-With a culture of war in the early history of Germany, pacifism was not a culturally significant group.
-This was driven by the government as they attempted to use the media in order to promote the expansion of Germany as a growing empire.
-The exception to this is during the Cold War with the Bonn demonstration with a large turnout of around 300,000 people.
-Christian peace groups have been the most consistent groups within the classification of pacifists as an opposition to violence is a key part of their faith.
-The size, whilst remaining small varies over the history of the Federal Republic of Germany.
-The reception from the public regarding pacifists also changes depending on the historical period.
+The main exception to this militarism was during the Cold War, with a Bonn peace demonstration having a large turnout of around 300,000 people.
+Christian peace groups have been the most consistently pacifistic, as an opposition to violence is a key part of the Christian faith.
+The size of pacifist groups in Germany, whilst remaining small, has varied throughout the history of the Federal Republic of Germany.
+The public's opinion regarding pacifists has also varied with historical periods.

-Historical Periods
+Historical periods

 Imperial Germany (1871–1914)

-With the unification of Germany as a single state, the country began to expand militarily as an international power, which in turn created a pacifist movement in Germany.
+With the unification of Germany as a single state, the country began to expand militarily as an international power, which in turn created a pacifist movement in the nation.
 This first movement was called the German Peace Society and was founded in 1892.
-However, the movement was small with only 10,000 active members at its peak, as it did not resonate with the wider population who was in favour of the German expansion.
-With relatively low support the ability of the movement to grow was limited to the ability to speak freely, which was later limited due to the government declaring a state of war.
+However, the movement was small with only 10,000 active members at its peak, as it did not resonate with the wider population which was in favor of the German expansion.
+With relatively low support, the ability of the movement to grow was limited to the ability to speak freely, which was later limited due to the government declaring a state of war.
 The rapid military expansion of Germany was also largely popular with the population.
-Prior to the outbreak of war the support of the movement began to decline as the public support of a war grew and also to avoid a response from the government.
+Prior to the outbreak of war, the support of the movement began to decline as the public support of a war grew and also to avoid a response from the government.

-During this time there were two Hague Peace Conferences, which resulted in various multi-lateral treaties regarding military expansion and foreign policy.
+During this time, there were two Hague Peace Conferences, which resulted in various multilateral treaties regarding military expansion and foreign policy.
 The conferences were also about establishing the universal values and therefore the obligations of states.
-In 1899 there was a Hauge Peace Conference, however, Germany did not attend, and it was not until the 1907 conference where Germany would participate.
-At this conference Germany was considered uncooperative, which was due to the restrictions on their ability to expand their military power.
-As Germany was a rising power there was a hesitation to reduce their expansion as it would restrict their self-defence capabilities.
+In 1899, Germany participated in the Hague Peace Conference but was instrumental in blocking any meaningful disarmament proposals.
+At the 1907 conference, Germany was considered uncooperative, which was due to the restrictions on their ability to expand their military power.